NexPlayer/Android-SDK/advanced.md

 This method sets whether ABR methods should be used or not.

-In general, `NexPlayer` plays streaming content, including content with multiple tracks at different bandwidths such as HLS, by choosing the optimal track according to network conditions and device performance.
-This is the default behavior of `NexPlayer` and this occurs when ABR is enabled (or calling *setABREnabled* with the parameter enabledset to *TRUE*).
+In general, NexPlayer plays streaming content, including content with multiple tracks at different bandwidths such as HLS, by choosing the optimal track according to network conditions and device performance.
+This is the default behavior of NexPlayer and this occurs when ABR is enabled (or calling *setABREnabled* with the parameter enabledset to *TRUE*).

-However, there may be instances when an application may want to set limits on which tracks should be selected and played by `NexPlayer` in order to provide a specific user experience, and to force `NexPlayer`to stay on a particular bandwidth track, regardless of network conditions.
-In cases like this, in order to keep playing a track at a target bandwidth (set with *setTargetBandWidth*) this method must be called to disable `NexPlayer`’s ABR behavior (with the parameter *enabled* set to *FALSE*).
+However, there may be instances when an application may want to set limits on which tracks should be selected and played by NexPlayer in order to provide a specific user experience, and to force NexPlayerto stay on a particular bandwidth track, regardless of network conditions.
+In cases like this, in order to keep playing a track at a target bandwidth (set with *setTargetBandWidth*) this method must be called to disable NexPlayer’s ABR behavior (with the parameter *enabled* set to *FALSE*).

 > **Warning** This method must be called with *enabled* set to *FALSE* `before` calling *setTargetBandWidth* if the application should continue playing the target bandwidth regardless of network conditions.